 If your child’s difficulties are such that they are placed on SEN Support, the school will follow the 'Assess, Plan, Do, Review' process and set up an individual learning plan.
 You, and your child, will be involved in this.
 Outside agencies and specialist support may also be asked to give their advice.
 Your child’s progress will then be regularly monitored and reviewed.

 If your child is meeting their targets and making good progress, it may be possible to reduce the support.
-If not, the school may ask for advice from their SENSS (special educational needs support service) learning support teacher or educational psychologist.
+If not, the school may ask for advice from their special educational needs support service (SENSS) This service is now part of the special educational needs and inclusion service (SENIS) provided by Entrust, the provider for Staffordshire local authority.
+Schools can also ask for advice from a learning support teacher or educational psychologist.
 Your permission will always be sought before this is done.

 The input may include: